rivosinc/qemu/contrib/plugins/README.rst

 cache
   A tool for modeling cache access behavior inside a qemu run.
 Many of the cache parameters are runtime configurable, but we have also made changes to extend the simulators cache architecture.

+insn
+  A tool for counting dynamic instruction count and size histograms.
+Copied from upstream tests/plugin without changes.

 pctrace
   A tool for collecting a full execution trace of a running program.
 The output file is a gzipped text file whose format is defined below.